nbfigueroa/ICSC-HMM/README.md

 # ICSC-HMM

-Toolbox for inference of the ICSC-HMM (IBP Coupled SPCM-CRP Hidden Markov Mode).
+Toolbox for inference of the ICSC-HMM (IBP Coupled SPCM-CRP Hidden Markov Model) [1].
+The ICSC-HMM is a segmentation and action recognition algorithm that solves for three challenges in HMM-based segmentation: (1) cardinality, (2) topology and (3) transform-invariance.
+This is done by coupling the IBP-HMM which solve for challenges (1-2) with the SPCM-CRP mixture model for Covariance matrices which addresses challenge (3).

 The underlying IBP-HMM code was forked from [NPBayesHMM](https://github.com/michaelchughes/NPBayesHMM), coupling of the SPCM-CRP and other modification are implemented on top of this fork.

+#### Reference
+[1] [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) and Aude Billard, "Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.

 ---